paoyangchen-laboratory/methgo/docs/guide.rst

 index.
 The PySAM pileups method is used in order to obtain the number of bases for reads at each position in the reference genome.
 Using the window size given by the user (default is 200,000), all the bases of the reads at the positions within each window are summed up.
-This is done by using a given position and the window size to calculate which window the position is in.
-Each window is analyzed given an adequate number of bases within the window (default is 3 window sizes).
-The inverse cumulative distribution function is generated from the average sum of bases for windows in the entire genome and the probability inputted by the user to limit results (default is 0.95).
-In this manner, a cutoff sum of bases is established so that any window with a sum higher than the cutoff will be considered a CNV.
+The standard Z score is calculated and converted to a P-value for each window.
+If there are 3 windows in a row (user can change this default setting) and all their P-values are smaller than a given threshold (default is 0.05), then this region is considered a CNV.

 Input
 ~~~~~